Discussion –

 • Balancing quality requirements with other constraints

 This includes human resources, equipment, and materials necessary for project execution.
-Resource constraints can significantly impact project performance.
+Resource constraints can significantly impact project performance and are closely linked to cost constraints.

 Managing resource constraints: